-American among those killed in Barcelona attack
+American, Italians named as Barcelona attack victims

 "It's been bitter, but I don't know what my feelings are.
 I'm not angry so much as I just don't understand it.
 My wife's in shock," he said.
 Tucker said his daughter would fly to Barcelona to help make arrangements.

-Jared Tucker has three teenage daughters.
+Jared Tucker had three teenage daughters.

 Canadian died, four were injured

-One Canadian was killed and four were hurt in the Barcelona attack, Canadian Prime Minister Justin Trudeau announced in a statement Friday.
+One Canadian was killed and four were hurt in the Barcelona attack, Canadian Prime Minister Justin Trudeau said in a statement Friday.

 "We join Spain and countries around the world in grieving the senseless loss of so many innocent people," Trudeau said.

-An officer with the Vancouver Police Department said her father died while traveling with his wife, who was injured in the attack.
+An officer with the Vancouver Police Department said her father, Ian Moore Wilson, died while traveling with his wife, who was injured in the attack.

 "He was compassionate, generous, adventurous, and always game for a lively debate, a good book, exploring new places, and a proper-sized pint," Staff Sgt.
 Fiona Wilson said.

-Her dad, Ian Moore Wilson, and her mother were together for 53 years, she said.
+Her parents had been together for 53 years, she said.

 The identities of three of the injured victims have not been released.

-Two Italians killed
+Three Italians killed

-Italy's Prime Minister announced that Bruno Gulotta, a father of two, and 25-year-old Luca Russo were among the 13 killed after a vehicle mowed down crowds of people on Las Ramblas, a pedestrianized thoroughfare in the heart of the city, on Thursday.
+Bruno Gulotta, a father of two, 25-year-old Luca Russo and 80-year-old Carmen Lopardo were among the 13 killed after a vehicle mowed down crowds of people on Las Ramblas, a pedestrianized thoroughfare in the heart Barcelona.

-"Italy will remember Bruno Gulotta and Luca Russo and expresses its solidarity with their families," Paolo Gentiloni tweeted Friday.
+"Italy will remember Bruno Gulotta and Luca Russo and expresses its solidarity with their families," Italian Prime MInister Paolo Gentiloni tweeted Friday.
 "Freedom will triumph over barbarism and terrorism."

 Gulotta was on holiday with his partner Martina and two children, five-year-old son Alessandro and daughter Aria, who is a few months old, according to his employer.